 4 Red Flags In A Long-Term Relationship You Might Be Overlooking, But Shouldn't

 I am in a long-term relationship that is less than ideal.
-While I love my partner of seven years dearly, but the day-to-day is getting old.
-My partner beings me to the best restaurants, but he's also very dirty.
+While I love my partner of seven years dearly, the day-to-day is getting old.
+My partner takes me to the best restaurants, but he's also very dirty.
 TBH, he smells.
 And has cockroaches.
 To clarify, my relationship is with the city of New York.
 For me, glaring red flags in a long-term relationship with my city are easy to ignore because I love it dearly.

 You might be overlooking red flags in your actual long-term relationship with a human because you love them, just the way I love NYC.
 When you've been with your partner for a long time, you might not even notice these red flags at all because you are so used to them (like me when it comes to rats in the NYC subway).

 If something feels different in your long-term relationship, pay attention.
-Of course you and your partner will have “off” days — maybe you are both busy or tired or really into binging Game of Thrones from the beginning or whatever — but if your gut is telling you something feels off, listen to it.
+Of course, you and your partner will have “off” days — maybe you are both busy or tired or really into binging Game of Thrones from the beginning or whatever — but if your gut is telling you something feels off, listen to it.
 Elite Daily spoke to experts to identify four red flags that are easy to overlook that you should look out for if you are in a long-term relationship.

 1. You Don't Say “I Love You” Anymore

 I used to gush about New York like I was Woody Allen (minus the creepy awfulness).
-I never thought I'd think about LA, or any other city in the world, until I quite simply could not pay for my life here anymore.
+I never thought I'd think about L.A., or any other city in the world, until I quite simply could not pay for my life here anymore.
 Now, I can't remember the last time I told someone how much I loved my city.
 If you and your partner have stopped articulating how you feel for one another, that's a sign something has changed.

 “If you stop hearing those three little words, chances are it's because your partner is priming his or her way out of the relationship,” explains relationship and etiquette expert April Masini.
 It's so easy to overlook the fact that you've stopped saying “I love you” to your partner, but it's something to take note of.
 How do you really feel about them?
 Are you just in this because it's easier than breaking up?
 My dad talks about how much he loves my mom every day, and he is almost 60.
 Saying the words should be a part of your relationship.